FixMyBerlin/atlas-app/app/scripts/StaticDatasets/README.md

 # Static Datasets

-These scripts manage geodata files, which are made public or semi-public in radverkehrsatlas.de as static datasets.
+These scripts manage geodata files, which are made public or semi-public in tilda-geo.de as static datasets.

 ## Setup